Is your man just being difficult or is he potentially dangerous to your well-being?

 Relationship red flags and the signs of a toxic person can be hard to spot sometimes.

-Being caught up in strong sexual chemistry can leave you feeling wonderful and unquestioning of your judgment so you don't notice that you're already in a toxic relationship.
+Being caught in someone's intense chemistry can leave you feeling wonderful and unquestioning of your judgment, so you don't notice you're already in a toxic relationship.

-But, when you’re with a man and you feel small, sad, less than, angry, and used, it’s time to let go and move on.
-Not to be dramatic, but unless he is willing to go through some intensive personal development, he will not change.
+When you’re with a person, and you feel small, sad, less than, angry, and used, it’s time to let go and leave.
+Not to be dramatic, but unless they are willing to go through some intensive personal development, they will not change.

 1. He has strong opinions about women

-He’s particular about how you dress, how much makeup you wear whether he wants it to be a little or a lot, your hair color and cut, the length, and color of your nails.
+He’s particular about how you dress, how much makeup you wear, whether he wants it to be a little or a lot, your hair color and cut, the length and the color of your nails.

 Sure, it’s fine for a man to have preferences.
-But a normal healthy man isn’t going to be upset if you change your look.
-He won’t feel slighted, embarrassed or be upset if you don’t have time to get a pedicure, cut three inches off your hair or wear something other than what he expected for your date.
+But a healthy man won't be upset if you change your look.
+He won’t feel slighted, embarrassed, or upset if you don’t have time to get a pedicure, cut three inches off your hair, or wear something other than what he expected for your date.

 2. He has strong opinions about everything

-His strong opinions extend beyond your personal appearance to what movies you see, where you go out to eat, what you cook at home or what he cooks for you.
+His strong opinions extend beyond your appearance to what movies you see, where you go out to eat, what you cook at home, or what he cooks for you.
 He’s unusually uncomfortable doing unfamiliar things and won’t try anything new.

 And I don't mean he says, "Hon, I’d rather not go to that French restaurant/art film/ballet/opera/play if it’s alright with you, I’d like to take you to …" I mean he gets angry and upset when you want to do something different.